 Work with your home builder and a general contractor to make sure your lot is right for the home you intend to build.
 If you’re unsure of where to look for land, see the list of neighborhoods where we build as a starting point.

-Secure A Construction Loan
+Step 5: Secure A Construction Loan

 Financing gives your builder the funds they need to keep progressing while effectively managing costs during your home's construction.
 Here are some of the most common types of financing for custom-built homes in Texas.